samisquires/dig-eg-gaz.github.io/_posts/ifs-2116-f-2017/2016-11-06-Haskell-and-XML.md

   caption:
   link:
 ---
 I got pretty bored performing the same search-and-replace actions for a variety of different place names.
-As any programmer knows, performing the same actions over and over again signal perfect opportunities to use code to script out those actions.
+As any programmer knows, performing the same actions over and over again signals a perfect opportunity to use code to script out those actions.

-I spent time this weekend investigating the possiblity of using Haskell to write a script to automatically TEI index certain words with tags and reference data.
+I spent time this weekend investigating the possibility of using Haskell to write a script to automatically TEI index certain words with tags and reference data.

 The program (which would be a command-line utility at first) needs to perform a few basic functions:

 1. Add tags to text inside any xml nodes
-2. Update attributes of tags whith specified contents
+2. Update attributes of tags with specified contents
 3. Take in input file that describes a set of commands

 This would potentially allow me to update every xml file in the entire repository simultaneously, inserting the proper tags for a list of names, dates, and locations.
 Something like: